Goals & Objectives

 The Immediate Goal:

-- Funding for direct treatment of Chagas Disease in Bolivia.
+- Funding for direct prevention and treatment of Chagas disease in Guatemala.

 - Educational awareness about Chagas Disease in the United States.

-- Establishment of a KFWH Communication site in Bolivia and Africa.
+- Establishment of a KFWH Communication site in Jutiapa, Guatemala.

 The Aims of Kids for World Health include the following: